dumrich/SiteBackup/blog/content/posts/unix-file-io.md

 The `open` function takes a path, and some flags, and returns a file descriptor.
 This file descriptor is how we will refer to the file from here on out.
 On most Unix systems, this will be the value 3, as it is the smallest available integer.

 Different flags can be Or'd together to create a mode that will determine access permissions.

+-   `O_RDONLY` opens the file for only reading
+-   `O_WRONLY` opens the file for only writing
+-   `O_RDWR` opens the file for both

+Optional:

+-   `O_APPEND` appends to the file after every write
+-   `O_CREAT` creates the file if it doesn't exist

 A complete list can be found [here](https://www.gnu.org/software/libc/manual/html_node/Access-Modes.html).

-In this case, we Or the RDONLY flag, and the CREAT flag.
+In this case, we `Or` the `RDONLY` flag, and the `CREAT` flag.
 This means, that we can only read the file, and if it doesn't exist, it will be created.
 If we Or'd with a write flag, we would also be able to write to the file.

-Next, we call our function, giving it the phrase "file".
+Next, we call our function, giving it the name "file".

 Finally, we close the file.
 When the process exits, the open files automatically close.